cutaway-security/NCAS/README.md

 # Scripts

+## Requirements

+* PowerShell version 3 or greater.
+This is because PSv3 provides the Get-CIMInstance cmdlet.
+The scripts will run in PSv2 and PSv3 without the necessary CIM namespaces.
+However, the checks may produce errors and no data for some checks.

 ## Name and Descriptions

 * ncas_collector.ps1 - PS script to run on Windows 7/10/11 and Windows Servers systems.
 Requires PowerShell version 3 or greater